KBarlog2/GK-Solar-system-project/README.md

-Raw files, to open you need to adjust lib and include directories.
+Raw files, to open you need compile and adjust lib and include directories.